tobya/DocTo/pages/all/ConvertXLSToFilePDF.md

 {
-    "title" : "How do I Convert a Microsoft Word Doc to a Adobe Acrobat Portable Document Format? " }
+    "title" : "How do I Convert a Microsoft Excel Spreadsheet to a PDF?  " }

-Adobe Acrobat Portable Document Format
+How do I Convert a Microsoft Excel Spreadsheet to a PDF?
 ==

 How do I Convert a Microsoft Excel Spreadsheet to a Adobe Acrobat Portable Document Format (PDF)?